 Dogs: Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP) and Bordetella.

 Cats: Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (FVRCP).

 These should be valid at the time of import and administered no less than two weeks before export date for maximum effectiveness.

-4. DOGS ONLY: All dogs wishing to enter Saudi Arabia must be classified as “working dogs” (i.e. watch dogs, seeing-eye dogs, hunting dogs, etc…).
+All dogs wishing to enter Saudi Arabia must be classified as “working dogs” (i.e. watch dogs, seeing eye dogs, hunting dogs, etc.).
 The purpose of such dogs must be shown in a Veterinary Certificate.
 Permission must be obtained prior to arrival from an embassy or consulate of Saudi Arabia.

-5. APHIS form 7001 issued within 10 days of departure: Your vet should have these in stock.
-It’s a good idea to call ahead and ask prior to the appointment.
-This is an international health certificate that needs to be completed by your vet and sent to the USDA for the correct endorsement.
+This should be issued within 10 days of departure and your vet should have these in stock.
+This is an international health certificate that needs to be completed by your vet and sent to the USDA (if you’re departing from the United States) for the correct endorsement.
 In addition, the certificate will need to be sent to the Saudi Embassy in Washington D.C. for further endorsements.
 Please speak to your PetRelocation Specialist regarding this portion of this process.

 All original documentation must travel with the pets.